bravetechnologycoop/BraveSensor/README.md

 `echo 'mySecretValue' | encode base64`

-A potentially easier option is to create a new secret from scratch using the method described above for [creating a sensor from an env file](#creating-a-secret-from-a-.env-file).
+A easier option is to delete the secret and re-create a new secret from scratch using the method described above for [creating a sensor from an env file](#creating-a-secret-from-a-.env-file).
+This is safe to do and will not affect running pods.

-**On a similar note to the issue with database changes noted above, if environment variable changes are breaking, take care with this step and consider temporarily shutting down the server**
+### Altering a secret's schema
+If there are changes to the schema of the environment variables (like the addition or deletion of a key) this change must be reflected in the env variables section of `BraveSensor-Server/sensor-helm-chart/templates/sensor-deployment.yaml`, in addition to changing the Kubernetes secret as described above.

 ## 4. Deploy changes to the Kubernetes Cluster